OrbitChain: Orchestrating In-orbit Real-time Analytics of Earth Observation Data: Design

-\textbf{Minimum CPU quota constraint.} From profiling in Section~\ref{sec:system:profiling}, we notice analytics functions requires a minimum CPU quota to be instantiated.
-For our example analytics functions, the minimum CPU quotas are $0.5$, which is why our CPU quotas in Fig.~\ref{fig:profiling} start from $0.5$.
-Hence, the CPU quota allocated to analytics function $m_i$ on each satellite $s_j$, when not zero, should be no less than the minimal quota $lb_{cpu,i}$
+\textbf{Minimum CPU quota and GPU slice.} From profiling, we notice that each analytics function requires a minimum CPU quota $lb^\text{cpu}_{i}$ to be instantiated.
+For our example analytics functions, the minimum CPU quotas are $0.5$, which is why Fig.~\ref{fig:profiling} start from CPU quota of $0.5$.

-\textbf{Objective.} To securely finish the analytics workload, we set our objective as maximizing the minimal margin value on the number of processable tiles among all the analytics functions on all satellites

-\textbf{Complexity.} Although identity functions introduce $2 \times N_m \times N_s$ binary variables, making the time complexity for solving the mixed-integer program exponential to $N_m \times N_s$, both the application and constellation sizes are relatively small for better application maintenance and satellite orbit control.
-Approximate techniques can also be applied to efficiently approximate the optimal solution in a short timeframe.
-We discuss the planning efficiency in Appendix~\ref{appdx:implementation:planning}.
+While GPU time slicing does not have a similar limit, we notice that frequent context switching between functions cause non-negligible overhead that slows down processing.
+Hence to avoid frequent context switching, we require each function's GPU time slice to have a minimum length $lb^\text{gpu}_{i}$:

+\textbf{Memory allocation.} Instantiated analytics functions consume a nearly constant amount of memory when operating.
+In a shared-memory architecture (like NVIDIA Jetson) where CPU and GPU share the same memory, the total memory consumption of both CPU and GPU instances is bounded:

+The constraint can be separated into two if CPU and GPU each has its own memory.

+\textbf{Power constraint.} Satellite operates on solar power.
+The total power consumption on satellite $s_j$ cannot exceed the available power budget $c^\text{pow}_{j}$ for on-board analytics:

+We use the maximum GPU-acceleration power consumption across all functions, since the GPU is time-sliced and only one analytics function is actively running on it at a time.

+\textbf{Formulation and complexity.} The problem of analytics function deployment and resource allocation is formulated as the following Mixed-Integer Linear Program (MILP):

+It ensures that jointly, all function instances have sufficient capacity to complete the processing of all tiles within a frame deadline, thus guaranteeing long-term stability of the on-board buffer.
+While Eq.~\eqref{eq:objective} does not specify an \emph{objective}, the formulation easily admits various operator goals, such as minimizing energy consumption or load balancing across satellites.
+Our implementation maximizes the bottleneck capacity among all function instances to reduce the impact of temporary performance fluctuation.

+The MILP has $2 \times N_m \times N_s$ variables.
+Because this problem is solved only once per workflow change during offline planning, the problem can be relatively efficiently solved by a commercial solver such as Gurobi~\cite{gurobi}.
+Some discussions about planning efficiency is further attached in Appendix~\ref{appdx:implementation:planning}.